-Section 2.
-Liquor Enforcement Officer Trainees (Class Code 70501) shall be paid at a pay rate of Pay Scale Group 4, Pay Scale Level 1, as reflected in the Standard Pay Schedule in Appendix A. Trainees shall not be eligible for the service increments outlined in Section 3.

-Section 3. a.
-Employees covered by this Agreement who have been employed continuously by the Commonwealth since January 31, 2015, will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2016.
+- Section 6.
+Liquor Enforcement Officer Trainees (Class Code 70501) shall be paid at a pay rate of Pay Scale Group 4, Pay Scale Level 4, as reflected in the Standard Pay Schedule in Appendix A. Trainees shall not be eligible for the service increments outlined in Section 7. - Section 7. a.
+Employees covered by this Agreement who have been employed continuously by the Commonwealth since January 31, 2023 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2024.

-b.
-Employees covered by this Agreement who terminate with at least one year of continuous service since their most recent appointment and who are reemployed within six months from the date of termination or furlough will be eligible to receive the one step service increment outlined in Subsection a., if they are in an active pay status on the effective date of the increment.

-c.
-During the term of this Agreement, employees who are at or above the maximum step of their pay scale group at the time they become eligible for a service increment as outlined in Subsection a., shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar.

-Section 4. a.
-When an employee covered by this Agreement is promoted to another classification in a higher pay scale group, the employee shall receive an increase of four steps for each pay scale group the employee is promoted or to the minimum of the new pay scale group, whichever is greater.

-b.
-When an employee covered by this Agreement is demoted (including demotions occurring as a result of furlough bump or furlough recall) to another classification in a lower pay scale group, the employee shall receive a decrease of four steps for each pay scale group the employee is demoted or to the maximum of the new pay scale group, whichever is lesser.

-Section 5.
+- b.
+Employees covered by this Agreement who have been employed continuously by the Commonwealth since January 31, 2024 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2025. - c.
+Employees covered by this Agreement who have been employed continuously by the Commonwealth since January 31, 2025 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2026. - d.
+Employees covered by this Agreement who have been employed continuously by the Commonwealth since January 31, 2026 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2027. - e.
+Employees covered by this Agreement who terminate with at least one year of continuous service since their most recent appointment and who are reemployed within six months from the date of termination or furlough will be eligible to receive the one step service increments outlined in Subsections a., b., c. and d., if they are in an active pay status on the effective date of the increments. - f.
+During the term of this Agreement, employees who are at or above the maximum step of their pay scale group at the time they become eligible for a service increment as outlined in Subsections a., b., c. and d., shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar. - Section 8. a.
+When an employee covered by this Agreement is promoted to another classification in a higher pay scale group, the employee shall receive an increase of four steps for each pay scale group the employee is promoted or to the minimum of the new pay scale group, whichever is greater. - b.
+When an employee covered by this Agreement is demoted (including demotions occurring as a result of furlough bump or furlough recall) to another classification in a lower pay scale group, the employee shall receive a decrease of four steps for each pay scale group the employee is demoted or to the maximum of the new pay scale group, whichever is lesser. - Section 9.
 The cash payments provided for in this Article shall not be added to the employee's base salary.
-The cash payments will be subject to dues and fair share fee deductions where applicable.

-Section 6.
-An employee in an inactive pay status shall, upon return to active pay status, be entitled to the service increment or cash payment outlined in Section 3 where applicable.
+The cash payments will be subject to dues deductions where applicable. - Section 10.
+An employee in an inactive pay status shall, upon return to active pay status, be entitled to the above general pay increases outlined in Sections 1, 2, 3 and 4; the cash payments outlined in Sections 5 and 7; and the service increments outlined in Section 7 where applicable. - Section 11.

-Section 7.
 The salaries of the employees shall be paid biweekly.
-In the event the payday occurs on a holiday, the preceding day shall be the payday.
+In the event the payday occurs on a holiday, the preceding day shall be the payday. - Section 12.

-Section 8.
 The policies regarding pay scale group revisions contained in the Commonwealth's Personnel Rules shall continue.